ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc api-key reset`
 {: #cs_api_key_reset}

-Replace the current {{site.data.keyword.cloud_notm}} IAM API key in an {{site.data.keyword.cloud_notm}} resource group and {{site.data.keyword.containershort_notm}} region.
+Create an {{site.data.keyword.cloud_notm}} IAM API key that impersonates the user's permissions to authenticate requests for all clusters in the current resource group and region.
+The previous API key that was used, if any, is deleted.
+For more information, see [Accessing the portfolio with the API key](/docs/openshift?topic=openshift-users#api_key_about).
 {: shortdesc}

-This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.
-The {{site.data.keyword.cloud_notm}} IAM API key is required to order infrastructure from the IBM Cloud infrastructure portfolio.
-Once stored, the API key is used for every action in a region that requires infrastructure permissions independent of the user that executes this command.
-For more information about how {{site.data.keyword.cloud_notm}} IAM API keys work, see the [`ibmcloud oc api-key info` command](#cs_api_key_info).

 Before you use this command, make sure that the user who executes this command has the required [{{site.data.keyword.containerlong_notm}} and IBM Cloud infrastructure permissions](/docs/openshift?topic=openshift-users#users).
 Target the resource group and region that you want to set the API key for.
 {: important}